Your music. Exactly as you need it.

 He composes in any style, producing the perfect music for your production.

-Whether your production needs a full symphony orchestra, or to be recorded in our cutting-edge studio, we source the instruments and facilities.
+Whether your production needs a full, live symphony orchestra, or recording in our cutting-edge studio, Aubergine Music can source instruments and facilities.

 We work hard to understand your needs, so that you get tracks that fit perfectly.